nichoth/events/README.md

 let childRenders = 0

 /**
- * Child knows nothings about its event namespace.
-It only knows its local
+ * Child knows nothings about its event namespace or parent components.
- * event names.
+ * It only knows its local event names.
  */
 function Child ({ emit, state }):FunctionComponent {
     childRenders++